Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31

-{Centro de Estudios de F\'isica del Cosmos de Arag\'on (CEFCA), Plaza San Juan 1, 44001 Teruel, Spain \and Unidad Asociada CEFCA--IAA, CEFCA, Unidad Asociada al CSIC por el IAA, Plaza San Juan 1, 44001 Teruel, Spain \and Instituto de Astrof\'isica de Andaluc\'ia (IAA-CSIC), P.O.~Box 3004, 18080 Granada, Spain } \abstract {A large, faint nebula was unexpectedly discovered near M31 using narrowband [O~III] images.
+{Centro de Estudios de F\'isica del Cosmos de Arag\'on (CEFCA), Plaza San Juan 1, 44001 Teruel, Spain \and Unidad Asociada CEFCA--IAA, CEFCA, Unidad Asociada al CSIC por el IAA, Plaza San Juan 1, 44001 Teruel, Spain \and Instituto de Astrof\'isica de Andaluc\'ia (IAA-CSIC), P.O.~Box 3004, 18080 Granada, Spain \and Department of Space, Earth and Environment, Chalmers University of Technology, Onsala Space Observatory, 43992 Onsala, Sweden } \abstract {A large, faint nebula was unexpectedly discovered near M31 using narrowband [O~III] images.
 Its apparent size and the lack of a clear counterpart at other wavelengths make it unique and challenging to explain.} {We aim to determine whether the nebula is extragalactic and vast or associated with the Milky Way filamentary structure.
-This will enable us to constrain its physical properties and assess its nature.} {We obtained deep narrowband [O~II]3727 and H$\alpha$+[NII] observations with the JAST80 telescope at the Observatorio Astrofísico de Javalambre, as well as very high-spectral-resolution spectroscopy at four locations within the region of interest using the MEGARA integral field unit at the Gran Telescopio Canarias.} {We found extended [O~II] emission along two near-parallel strands to the [O~III], offset by six arcmin.
-The nebular spectra reveals up to 6 emission lines from [O~III]4959,5007, H$\beta$, [N~II]6583, and [S~II]6716,6731.
+This will enable us to constrain its physical properties and assess its nature.} {We obtained deep narrowband [O~II]3727 and H$\alpha$+[NII] observations with the JAST80 telescope at the Observatorio Astrofísico de Javalambre, as well as high spectral resolution spectroscopy (R$\sim$5000) at four locations within the region of interest using the MEGARA integral field unit at the Gran Telescopio Canarias.} {We found extended [O~II] emission along two near-parallel strands to the [O~III], offset by six arcmin.
+The nebular spectra reveal up to six emission lines from [O~III]4959,5007, H$\beta$, [N~II]6583, and [S~II]6716,6731.
 Their receding velocities are above $-$40 km s$^{-1}$, far from the systemic velocity of M31 ($-$300 km s$^{-1}$).
 The fluxes and velocities are remarkably consistent for the same lines across different regions of the nebula.} {The nebular properties suggest a location within the Milky Way rather than being physically associated with M31.
-The most likely scenario suggests a resolved ionization structure in a Galactic nebula with a separation between [O~II] and [O~III] of the order of a few parsecs.
+The most likely scenario suggests a resolved ionization structure in a Galactic nebula with a separation between [O~II] and [O~III] on the order of a few parsecs.
 The observed receding velocities would be unprecedented for an object physically linked to M31 but are common for nearby gas filaments.
 Their consistency across the nebula would also be highly unusual if it were larger than a kiloparsec.
-The analysis of the emission-line ratios, line widths, and morphology suggests the possibility of it being an interstellar gas filament with an additional source of ionization to explain the [O~III] emission.
+The analysis of the emission line ratios, line widths, and morphology suggests the possibility of it being an interstellar gas filament with an additional source of ionization to explain the [O~III] emission.
 However, the complex properties of this object call for further observations to confirm its nature.}

 \keywords{}